 Tmall is for large brands like Nike or Ray-Ban.
-The entry fee is $25,000 and a per transaction fee is collected.
+The entry fee is $25,000 and a per-transaction fee is collected.
 The entry fee may seem large, but the profits to be made are huge.
 Consumers here are guaranteed to get authentic branded items and not bootleg imitations.
 This is very important to Chinese consumers.

 You can make slight changes to your products or offer your products through different portals and deliver exactly what the buyer wants.
 For example, a bedding manufacturer could produce white linens for the hospitality market and dye those same linens for the retail market.
-The linens could be offered through two different B2B eCommerce sites powered by the same backend such as OroCommerce.
+The linens could be offered through two different sites powered by the same B2B eCommerce platform backend such as OroCommerce.

-My Customer is Not my Competitor
+3. My Customer is Not My Competitor